Peter Christopherson: Early life

+Career

 Throbbing Gristle, Psychic TV, and Coil

-Christopherson was a founding member of Throbbing Gristle, who are credited with creating the industrial music genre before disbanding in 1981.
-Following the split, members Chris Carter and Cosey Fanni Tutti formed Chris & Cosey, while Christopherson and the band's other member Genesis P-Orridge formed Psychic TV with John Balance and other musicians.
+Christopherson was a founding member of the band Throbbing Gristle, who are credited with creating the industrial music genre.
+Following Throbbing Gristle's 1981 split, members Chris Carter and Cosey Fanni Tutti formed Chris & Cosey, while Christopherson and the band's other member Genesis P-Orridge formed Psychic TV.

-Balance met Christopherson as a Throbbing Gristle fan and the two became intimate partners.
+John Balance met Christopherson as a Throbbing Gristle fan and the two became intimate partners.
 Christopherson worked on the first two Psychic TV albums, Force the Hand of Chance and Dreams Less Sweet, joined by Balance on the latter.
-The two performed live several times with Psychic TV prior to forming their own project Coil.
+The two performed live several times with Psychic TV prior to their departure to form Coil.

-Coil consisted of Christopherson and Balance, while Steven E. Thrower occasionally played bass guitar and drums.
-Balance was the lyricist and also played Chapman Stick and some keyboards.
+Coil consisted primarily of Christopherson and Balance, occasionally joined by personnel including Steven E. Thrower, Drew McDowall and Thighpaulsandra.
+Balance was the band's lyricist and primary vocalist, and also played the Chapman Stick and some keyboards.

 Over two decades, Coil released myriad recordings, in addition to contributing to the work of other artists.
 They recorded parts of the album The New Backwards at Nothing Studios in New Orleans, owned by musician Trent Reznor at the time.
 In the liner notes of the 2008 CD release, Christopherson wrote: "Thanks to everyone there, especially Trent Reznor who made it all possible."

 Despite Christopherson's long and extensive history as a musical artist, he only released two tracks under the name "Peter Christopherson".
 The first, "In My Head A Crystal Sphere of Heavy Fluid", appeared on the compilation Foxtrot, a benefit album for Balance's rehabilitation from alcohol dependence, while the second, "All Possible Numbers", appeared eleven years later on Autumn Blood (Constructions) released on Fourth Dimension Records.

-In 2005, following the death of Balance, Christopherson relocated from England to Bangkok, Thailand and founded the solo project The Threshold HouseBoys Choir.
-He also released the final Coil CDs—The Remote Viewer, Black Antlers, ...And The Ambulance Died in His Arms and The New Backwards—on the band's own Threshold House label.
+In 2005, following Balance's death at the home he and Christopherson shared in Weston-super-Mare, Christopherson relocated from England to Bangkok, Thailand and founded the solo project The Threshold HouseBoys Choir.
+He also released the final Coil albums —The Remote Viewer, Black Antlers, ...And The Ambulance Died in His Arms and The New Backwards—on the band's own Threshold House label.
 In addition to the CD releases, Christopherson also released a 16-DVD box set following his relocation, entitled Colour Sound Oblivion, that was produced in a wooden box, in which a fifteen-page booklet, the program for Balance's funeral ceremony and a large collection of 6-inch × 4-inch postcards (mainly tour photographs) were also included.

-Throbbing Gristle also reformed for a few concerts in 2005 and announced a new album called Part Two.
-The group announced several additional concerts in 2007 for the promotion of the album.
+Throbbing Gristle also reformed for a few concerts in 2004 and announced a new album called Part Two.
+The group announced several additional concerts in 2007 for the promotion of the album before disbanding again in 2010.